anderkve/FYS3150/_sources/book/projects/project3.md

   - The external magnetic field
   - The force due to the interaction among the particles

 Remember to run small tests during your code development.
-In particular, since the analytic solutions you have derived are for the case of a single particle, you can consider carrying out the single-particle tests in Problem 9 before implementing any of the code related to particle interactions.
+In particular, since the analytic solution we have found are for the case of a single particle, you can consider carrying out the single-particle tests in Problem 8 before implementing any of the code related to particle interactions.

-#### Problem 8
+#### Problem 7

 Now we need functionality for actually solving the equations of motion, i.e. evolving our system in time.
 Our main method will be the fourth-order Runge-Kutta (RK4) method, but for comparison (and debugging) we'll also implement the simple forward Euler method.